nebulaeonline/microauthd/README.md

 **2025-06-23**

-The web-based GUI through the AOT compilation for a loop; it is currently not working in AOT mode due to Razor Pages and their handling of [BindProperty] attributes.
+The web-based GUI threw the AOT compilation for a loop; it is currently not working in AOT mode due to Razor Pages and their handling of [BindProperty] attributes.
 WIP guys.

 **2025-06-22**